learn the business of blogging – always free

 Break Up Long Paragraphs

-In the age of YouTube and Instagram, it’s hard to keep a user’s attention.
+In the age of YouTube channels and Instagram Reels, it’s hard to keep a user’s attention.
 When faced with a big block of text, readers will typically read the first sentence, and skim the rest.

 In order to keep your readers’ attention, it’s better to write in small, short paragraphs of no more than 3 sentences each.